It's the question of the month in the NFL: Who's gonna go Number One?

 This is a need pick to replace Nate Clements at cornerback.
 The speedster McCauley has good coverage skills and size for a defensive back.
 McCauley played at Fresno State under hard-nosed coach Pat Hill, and that experience should prove valuable in the NFL.

 Moss will be a good complement to the aging Leonard Little at defensive end, and could eventually replace him as the Rams top pass rusher.
 The defensive line was a huge problem for the Rams last season, and it needs to be addressed via the draft.
 Defensive tackle is also a major issue for St. Louis.

 14. Carolina Panthers: Jon Beason

 Linebacker depth is a huge issue in Carolina, and Beason is a versatile and athletic linebacker.
 With attrition and injuries, the Panthers' linebacking corps has gone from a strength to a question mark.
 The Panthers also need to find a quarterback of the future, and could use some help on the offensive line.

 It will be a short trip for University of Pittsburgh star Darrelle Revis to join the Steelers.
 The Steelers corners were huge disappointments last season, and the addition of a player like Revis could shore up the Steelers secondary while they transition from a 3-4 to a 4-3.
 Revis has good strength for a corner to go along with excellent leaping ability.

 16. Green Bay Packers: Marshawn Lynch

 The Packers are in dire need of a running back to carry the load next season.
 Lynch is a complete back with good blocking skills and an excellent feel for the passing game as a receiver.
-Lynch could add balance to the Packer offense and help take some pressure off of Brett Favre
+Lynch could add balance to the Packer offense and help take some pressure off of Brett Favre's shoulders.

 17. Jacksonville Jaguars: Ted Ginn Jr.